FLchs/cursedtodo/README.md

 - [x] Basic todo list (ordered by priority, show/hide completed)
 - [x] Todo creation, modification, and deletion
+- [ ] Keymaps customization
 - [ ] Category filtering
 - [ ] Subtasks and linked todos
 - [ ] Search
+- [ ] Basic CLI for adding todos

+## Will not be implemented
+- Mouse support

 ## Usage
-Cursedtodo need a config.toml files in `$XDG_CONFIG_HOME/cursedtodo/`
+Cursedtodo need a config.toml files in `$XDG_CONFIG_HOME/cursedtodo/` Keybinds are based on Vim hjkl for movement.

 Here is an example [config.toml](config.toml):
 ```